 Techniques for Producing Concepts

-Although the ideas will include a lot of rubbish, even the worst ones may contribute to the final concept in one way or another.
+Although the ideas you will include a lot of rubbish, even the worst ones may contribute to the final concept in one way or another.
 A single design element stemming from a horrible initial idea is still very valuable.

 The most important part is to make sure your imagination can flow freely.
 It is a skill that requires development, for sure.
 A great resource for finding ways to develop that skill is Thinkertoys by Michael Michalko.